sehrmann/BeBetter/README.md

 ## Features

 * Built as a single-page React app for a seamless user experience
-* Users can sign up using Omniauth for Facebook
+* Users can sign up using OmniAuth for Facebook
 * Users have a Dashboard with:
   * Navigation to their TaskList, WishList, and Fun Fund
   * A progress bar showing how close they are to their monthly goal
 * Users can add Tasks to their TaskList
-  * Based on the importance and frequency of the Task, it is be assigned a point value
+  * Based on the importance and frequency of the Task, it is assigned a point value
 * Users can add Items to their WishList
   * Users input an ASIN (Amazon Standard Identification Number) to add an item
   * To display Item information, data is pulled from Amazon's Product Advertising API